Ahmed-Nezar/HappyTails_Project/README.md

 3. Open the terminal in VSCode.

-4. Write the following commands one by one:
+4. Write the following command Line:
    ```bash
    mv commit-msg .git/hooks
    ```